ML-PSE/DAPCOR--Digital_Assistant_for_Plant_Control_Room/README.md

 # DAPCOR -- Digital Assistant for Plant Control_Room
-**A virtual assistant that reduces the barrier to information access by accepting voice-based queries in natural language to analyze process data.**
+**A virtual assistant that reduces the barrier to information access for plant personnel by accepting voice-based queries in natural language to analyze process data.**

 ![DAPCOR in Plant Control Room Illustration](/img/DAPCOR_usageIllustration.jpg)